-According to the manufacturer, the Wiseway stove "has a BTU rating of 40,000.
+According to the manufacturers the Wiseway stove "has a BTU rating of 40,000.
 It heats between 800 and 2000 square feet, has a hopper capacity of 60 lbs that will burn for 28 hours on low heat and 16 hours on high heat.
 The Wiseway pellet stove is the only EPA and UL approved non-electric pellet stove."

-They sell for around $2,600 plus shipping and taxes.
 If there is a downside, it's that they are a little unusual looking, and starting them requires using a propane torch.
 That wouldn't be a deal breaker for us and it's not terribly complicated - you just open the top drawer, hold a propane torch in it for about 2 minutes to warm the baffle and create a draft, when it hits a certain temperature you let the pellets drop in and keep the torch on them until they ignite.
 That's still much easier and quicker than getting a wood stove started.

-Edison ECO-45 pellet stove
+Edison ECO-45 battery/solar powered pellet stove

 The other zero-electric wood pellet stove we like is the Edison ECO-45 from Drolet, which is perhaps a little easier to imagine in your living room than the Wiseway when you envision yourself sitting by a crackling fire.

 Manufacturers say it has battery backup meaning it can be off-grid and is compatible with a PV solar panel set up, the really cool part about this one is that it ignites with solar power.
 So it's a nice mix of the easy 'flick of the switch' heat we are used to, and you can also stay warm if zombies eat the power line to your house.